-I visit Paris often and part of what I love about this city is exploring something new.
-Wow, I was excited to visit the Catacombs as my curiosity was peaked when I read about these Catacombs and had promised myself to come and visit the resting place of millions of Parisians.
+I visit Paris often and part of what I love about this city is exploring something new every time.
+Wow, I was excited to visit the Catacombs as my curiosity was peaked when I read about them and had promised myself to visit the resting place of millions of Parisians during one of these visits.

 Located on a non-descript building you may miss it at first, but you won't be disappointed.
 Make sure to check the schedule before venturing to the catacombs.
 Exploring the catacombs at your own pace takes about 2 hours.